AdaCore/training_material/courses/fundamentals_of_ada/180_polymorphism.rst

 .. code:: Ada

-   type Root is null record;
+   type Root is tagged null record;
    procedure P (V : Root);

    type Child is new Root with null record;